Sam Houston hosts Mason and Texas State - WTOP News

 Huntsville, Texas; Friday, 7:30 p.m.
 EST

-BOTTOM LINE: Texas State visits the Sam Houston Bearkats after Jordan Mason scored 20 points in Texas State’s 107-58 victory over the Jarvis Christian Bulldogs.
+BOTTOM LINE: Texas State plays the Sam Houston Bearkats after Jordan Mason scored 20 points in Texas State’s 107-58 victory against the Jarvis Christian Bulldogs.

 The Bearkats have gone 3-1 at home.
-Sam Houston scores 72.7 points while outscoring opponents by 1.3 points per game.
+Sam Houston ranks third in the CUSA in rebounding with 37.5 rebounds.
+Damon Nicholas Jr. leads the Bearkats with 6.1 boards.

 The Bobcats have gone 2-3 away from home.
-Texas State has a 1-4 record against opponents over .500.
+Texas State is fourth in the Sun Belt with 11.7 offensive rebounds per game led by Brandon Love averaging 3.4.

-Sam Houston is shooting 39.8% from the field this season, 2.6 percentage points lower than the 42.4% Texas State allows to opponents.
-Texas State averages 68.9 points per game, 2.5 fewer than the 71.4 Sam Houston gives up.
+Sam Houston scores 72.7 points per game, 3.3 more points than the 69.4 Texas State gives up.
+Texas State averages 3.8 made 3-pointers per game this season, 2.4 fewer made shots on average than the 6.2 per game Sam Houston allows.

-TOP PERFORMERS: Davon Barnes is averaging 15.4 points for the Bearkats.
-Lamar Wilkerson is averaging 12.7 points over the last 10 games for Sam Houston.
+TOP PERFORMERS: Davon Barnes is scoring 15.4 points per game and averaging 3.5 rebounds for the Bearkats.
+Lamar Wilkerson is averaging 12.7 points and 2.6 rebounds over the last 10 games for Sam Houston.

-Dylan Dawson is shooting 25.5% from beyond the arc with 1.4 made 3-pointers per game for the Bobcats, while averaging nine points.
-Brandon Love is averaging 11.4 points, 6.8 rebounds and 2.9 blocks for Texas State.
+Love is averaging 11.4 points, 6.8 rebounds and 2.9 blocks for the Bobcats.
+Kaden Gumbs is averaging 10.5 points and 4.3 assists for Texas State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.